Frequently Asked Questions

 What does a mentor do?

-Each mentor/protégé team will be issued a contact log which lists activities or topics that should be covered over the course of the mentoring assignment.
+Each mentor/protégé team will be issued a contact log to document activities or topics covered over the course of the mentoring assignment.
 The contact log for the protégé who is the TVI or O&M of record for a VI caseload will be different from the log that is used with a protégé who is not yet employed as a TVI or O&M. Early on in the mentoring process, the mentor-protégé team should review these activities and prioritize them according to the needs and desires of the protégé.

 The appropriate contact log is given to each mentor/protégé team when they receive an email letter confirming their team assignment.
 It is a tool for the mentor/protégé team to use when planning content for team interactions.
 It is the responsibility of the mentor to maintain this record.
 Contact logs are not used to evaluate individual teams, but will be examined to get a global view of what is being worked on by the mentor/protégé teams.